angular/angular/docs/BAZEL.md

 ## Installation

-In order to ensure that everyone builds Angular in a _consistent_ way, Bazel will be installed through NPM and therefore it's not necessary to install Bazel manually.
+In order to ensure that everyone builds Angular in a _consistent_ way, Bazel will be installed through NPM.
+It's not necessary to install Bazel manually.

 The binaries for Bazel will be provided by the [`@bazel/bazelisk`](https://github.com/bazelbuild/bazelisk)